 Marks in Chemistry in NEET 2018: In case tie persists even after considering first factor, then candidates’ marks in Chemistry section in NEET 2018 will be considered.
 Candidate with higher marks in Chemistry in NEET 2018 will be put higher in the order of merit.

-Fewer Wrong Answers: In case tie cannot be resolved even after considering above two factors, then candidate with lower number of wrong answers will be put above those with more wrong answers.
+Fewer Wrong Answers: In case tie cannot be resolved even after considering above two factors, then candidates with lower number of wrong answers will be put above those with more wrong answers.

 Age: If all other tie-breaking factors fail to break the tie, finally age will be considered.
 Candidate senior in age will be put higher in the order of merit compared to others.